lme4/lme4/README.md

 ## Recent/release notes

-* Version 1.1-19 is shortly being submitted to CRAN (April 2019).
+* Version 1.1-19 is on CRAN (November 2019).
 Changes in this release are fairly minor: the biggest changes are that a message is now printed for singular fits.
 See the [NEWS file](https://github.com/lme4/lme4/blob/master/inst/NEWS.Rd) (or  `news(Version=="1.1.19",package="lme4")`).

 ## Where to get help